lab-sun/PolarPoint-BEV/README.md

-# Polar-BEV
+# PolarPoint-BEV
-This is the official pytorch implementation of Polar-BEV.
+This is the official pytorch implementation of PolarPoint-BEV.

 The codes and dataset will be released when the paper is published.